tfpf/Linux-Mint-Bluetooth-fix/README.md

 # Linux Mint Bluetooth fix
-A computer running Linux Mint simply refuses to connect to a Bluetooth device.
+Many computers running Linux Mint 19 simply refuse to connect to a Bluetooth device.
 This script worked for me.